directdrivewheels

 You’re also the right buyer if you’ve been on a Logitech G29, a Thrustmaster T300 or any other gear or belt drive base for a while and you can feel yourself plateauing.
 The jump from belt drive to direct drive is the biggest single feel upgrade you can buy in sim racing, bigger than any rim or pedal swap.

 You’re the wrong buyer if you’re a PC-only driver hunting for the absolute most torque per pound.
 The Moza R9 V3 lands in the same price bracket on PC and most reviewers now call it the better feel for the money.
-The CSL DD’s value case on PC is the ecosystem, not the motor.
+The CSL DD’s value case on PC is the rim and pedal catalogue, not the motor.

 In use